Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Phenylalanine isn't a health concern for most people.
-However, for people who have the genetic disorder phenylketonuria (PKU) or certain other health conditions, phenylalanine can be a serious health concern.
+However, for people who have the genetic disorder phenylketonuria (PKU) or certain other health conditions phenylalanine can be a serious health concern.

 Phenylalanine can cause intellectual disabilities, brain damage, seizures and other problems in people with PKU.
 Phenylalanine occurs naturally in many protein-rich foods, such as milk, eggs and meat.
-Phenylalanine also is sold as a dietary supplement.
+Phenylalanine is also sold as a dietary supplement.

 The artificial sweetener aspartame (Equal, NutraSweet), which is added to many medications, diet foods and diet sodas, contains phenylalanine.

 If you don't have PKU, you probably don't need to worry about harmful health effects of phenylalanine — with certain important exceptions.
-Aspartame in large doses can cause a rapid increase in the brain levels of phenylalanine.
+Aspartame in large doses can cause a rapid increase in brain levels of phenylalanine.
 Because of this, use products with aspartame cautiously if you:

 If you aren't sure if phenylalanine or aspartame is a concern for you, talk to your doctor.
 A blood test to determine if you have PKU is available and is now routinely done as part of newborn screening.